bryancrisp1988-byte/cybersecurity-portfolio/TryHackMe/Linux_Fundamentals_Part2/README.md

 ## Objective

-* Learn fundamental skills in being able to login and control the terminals of remote machine.
+* Learn fundamental skills in being able to log in and control the terminals of remote machines.
-* Unlocking the potential of the first few commands by using flags, switches and understand arguments are height lighted by hyphen and certain flags and switches.
+* Unlocking the potential of the first few commands by using flags, switches, and understanding that arguments are highlighted by hyphens and certain flags and switches.
 * Advancing knowledge of filesystems to perform more useful commands like copying and moving files.
 * Discovering how access to files and folders is managed and how we can determine our access.
 * Understand permissions